wanglin2/mind-map/web/src/pages/Doc/en/view/index.md

 Zoom the mind map to fit the canvas.

+Note that this method cannot be called immediately after calling the 'setData' and 'setFullData' methods, and needs to listen to the 'node_tree_render_end' event calls 'fit'.

 ### translateX(step)

 Translate in the `x` direction, `step`: number of pixels to translate